MazontheMoon/coddy-java/README.md

 ## August

+### 6 - Craft a Complex Hairstyle Simulation

+Create a function named craftComplexHairstyle that receives hairStrands, stylePattern, complexity, and desiredPatterns as its parameters.

+The function simulates a hairdresser crafting an intricate and complex hairstyle for a client.
+It should use various looping techniques and conditional statements to create a detailed hairstyle based on the given parameters.

+The function should iterate through the hair strands, apply different styling patterns, and ensure that the desired patterns are incorporated into the final hairstyle.
+The complexity level should determine the intricacy of the styling process and the number of loops used.

+Parameters:

+hairStrands (int): Represents the total number of hair strands available for styling.
+This number should be between 1000 and 100000. stylePattern (String[]): An array of strings representing different patterns that can be applied to sections of hair.
+Each pattern should be a single word, like "curl", "braid", "wave", etc. complexity (int): A value indicating the level of complexity the hairstyle should have.
+This should be an integer between 1 (simple) and 5 (highly complex). desiredPatterns (String): A string representing a sequence of patterns that the client desires in the final hairstyle.
+Each character in this string corresponds to an index in the stylePattern array.

+The function returns a String detailing the sequence of patterns used to craft the hairstyle.
+The returned string should be a sequence of characters, where each character represents a pattern applied to a section of hair (corresponding to indices in the stylePattern array).

+Here's how the function should work:

+Divide the hair strands into sections based on the complexity level.
+More complex styles should have more sections.
+For each section, choose a pattern to apply.
+Prioritize patterns from the desiredPatterns string.
+Use nested loops to simulate applying the chosen pattern to each hair strand in the section.
+Use conditional statements to vary the styling based on the section's position (e.g., top layers vs bottom layers).
+Implement a recursive function to create more intricate subsections for higher complexity levels.
+Ensure that all characters in the desiredPatterns string are used in the final hairstyle.
+The length of the returned string should be equal to the number of sections created.
+Remember to handle edge cases, such as when the complexity level is 1 (simplest) or 5 (most complex), or when the desiredPatterns string is empty or contains patterns not present in the stylePattern array.

 ### 5 - Dental Appointment Scheduler

 Create a function named scheduleDentalAppointment that receives patientName, patientAge, lastVisit, requestedDate, requestedTime, and treatmentType as its parameters.